Alternian

 /end worldbuilding ramble

 ** This word (jegok) is actually an old loanword, now used primarily for obscenities, metaphor, and general reference to higher powers.
-Alternian culture is largely secular in the current era -- religion tends to be restricted to small movements and cults, most notable the indigo-caste clown cults.
-Most trolls consider the two concepts synonymous.
+Alternian culture is largely secular in the current era -- religion tends to be restricted to small obscure lower-caste movements, weird cults, and the clown church.
+Most trolls consider the last two concepts synonymous.

 Verbs